PolicyStack/PolicyStack/README.md

 There are several prerequisite items to install on an OpenShift cluster before this can be used.
 1. ACM
 2. OpenShift GitOps
+3. Ensure the ArgoCD Application Controller SA has cluster-admin
-3. `./gitops-prereq` please apply this directory.
+4. `./gitops-prereq` please apply this directory.
 It will create a GitOpsCluster for pulling in the ACM clusters to GitOps.

 ## Installation
 The installation is configured via the `./appset` helm chart.